 garlic, onion, lemon, ginger

-5. Chicken broth (store-bought or homemade) or chicken bouillon or low-sodium chicken broth.
+5. Chicken broth – (store-bought or homemade) or chicken bouillon or make homemade chicken stock.

 Step 1.
 This flavorful soup starts with sauteing onion, garlic and ginger until tender and fragrant and golden.
 Sometimes I’ll add celery and carrots, sometimes not.
 I like to add a lot of garlic, feel free to cut back if you want.